Shawn-Nichol/AndroidKotlinGuide/Components/Activity/Fragment/Animation & Transition/SharedElement.md

 ## 2) FragmentTransaction
 In the fragment transaction use the addSharedElement(sharedElement, name)

+addSharedElement
 sharedElement: A view in a disappearing Fragment to match with a View in a appearing fragment
-name: String the transitionName for a view in an appearing Fragment to match to the shared element.
+name: String, the transitionName for a view in an appearing Fragment to match to the shared element.
 ```
 ft.addToBackStack(null)
   .addSharedElemenet(startingView, "transition_name")